 - Does your loved one need help preparing meals or taking care of other personal needs?

 - Does your loved one need help taking medications or managing other medical problems, such as heart disease or diabetes?

 - Does your loved one need 24-hour supervision or special care?
 If so, what type of skills must a caregiver have to provide that care?

 - Would you prefer a facility that specializes in Alzheimer's care?

 - How will you cover the costs of your loved one's care?

-Keep in mind that some settings aren't designed for people who have Alzheimer's — and as your loved one's needs change, options for care might change as well.
-Any new care arrangement you make will involve blending your capabilities as a caregiver with your loved one's needs.
+Some settings aren't well-suited to support those living with Alzheimer's disease.
+As your loved one's needs change, options for care might change as well.
+Any new care arrangement you make will involve blending your capabilities as a caregiver with your relative's needs.

-Remember that seeking help can ease the physical and emotional burdens of caregiving — and the earlier you consider the options, the better.
-If you wait until a crisis arises, you might be pressured to make a hasty decision.
-Instead, take time now to evaluate your loved one's future options.
+Seeking help can ease the physical and emotional burdens of caregiving — and the earlier you consider the options, the better.
+If you wait until a crisis arises, you might make a hasty decision.
+Instead, take time now to evaluate your loved one's current needs and future options.

 - Respite care.
 Alzheimer's Association. http://www.alz.org/care/alzheimers-dementia-caregiver-respite.asp.
 Accessed Feb.
 7, 2016.

 - Your guide to choosing a nursing home or other long-term care.
 Department of Health and Human Services. http://publications.usa.gov/USAPubs.php?PubID=5337.
 Accessed Feb.
 7, 2016.